downplay/lerna-react-library-template/README.md

 The build scripts will build and publish to npm with CJS, ES6 and UMD builds.

 Jest and Cypress are included for tests.
+AirBnB lint rules (relaxed a bit) included, with Prettier exclusions.
+Demo site uses Parcel bundler.

 ## Getting Started